Janice Moore READ MORE

 Charlotte Walker READ MORE

-Charlotte Walker is the Director - Programmes for Africa, based in the Regional Office in Kampala, Uganda.
-Ms Walker has 10 years of Programme Management experience, which she uses to oversee the effective and efficient implementation of Montrose’s global programmes, overseeing design, start-up, implementation, client relationship management, consultant and personnel management, project closure and deliverable quality control.
+Charlotte Walker is the Director of Programmes for Africa and Asia.
+Ms Walker has over 10 years of Programme Management experience, which she uses to oversee the effective and efficient implementation of Montrose’s global programmes, overseeing design, start-up, implementation, client relationship management, consultant and personnel management, project closure and deliverable quality control.

 Prior to joining Montrose Ms Walker worked for a variety of INGOs, both as a full-time employee and as a consultant, in many countries across Africa and Asia including Nigeria, Burundi, Kenya, Afghanistan, Vietnam, India, Pakistan, Swaziland, Ethiopia, Uganda and Sierra Leone, where she lived and worked for five years.
 As a consultant, Ms Walker has led a team to externally evaluate HIV Stigma Prevention projects in Ethiopia, Swaziland and Mozambique.
 She has also externally evaluated health projects for Ebola Contact Tracing in Sierra Leone and conducted research on the role of religious leaders in supply and demand-driven family planning interventions in Kenya, Burundi and Nigeria.
 In November 2014 Ms Walker returned to Sierra Leone for 7 months, at the height of the Ebola epidemic, as Director of the DFID Ebola Emergency Response Fund (DEERF).